mr-mixas/Log-Log4Cli/README.md

     die_fatal "Something terrible happened", 8;

 Log message and exit with provided code.
+In eval blocks `Carp::croak` used instead of exit and exit code stored in `$Log::Log4Cli::STATUS`.
 All arguments are optional.
 If second arg (exit code) omitted die\_fatal, die\_alert and die\_info will exit with 127, 0 and 0 respectively. `die_notice` is deprecated and will be removed in future releases.

 ## log\_fatal, log\_error, log\_alert, log\_notice, log\_warn, log\_info, log\_debug, log\_trace